End-to-end performance of quantum-accelerated large-scale linear algebra workflows: Results

 Due to the proprietary nature of the remaining models, the Drill, Impeller, and JetEngine were evaluated on Synopsys infrastructure.
 The cluster environment consisted of nodes equipped with two 16-core Intel Xeon Gold 6142 CPUs and 512GB of RAM.
 We employed 16 MPI ranks for the Impeller and Drill models and 64 ranks for the JetEngine.
 To manage computational overhead, transient simulations were limited to 2 timesteps, whereas typical production runs might simulate hundreds of timesteps over several days.
 To maximize the impact of the quantum partitions while minimizing QPU resources, the quantum algorithm was applied only to the first level of the Nested Dissection algorithm; all subsequent levels were resolved using the internal LS-GPart solver.

 \cref{fig:wct_boxplots} illustrates the normalized total WCT of the FEA simulations using refined quantum partitions as a function of the coarsened graph node count.
 The horizontal dashed line (normalized to 1.0) represents the baseline WCT achieved by applying the internal LS-GPart partitioner entirely to the original 10,000-node graph.
 Box plots delineate the distribution of the 20 best partitions—representing the $10^{\text{th}}$ and $90^{\text{th}}$ percentiles—while diamond markers indicate the absolute minimum WCT attained.
 The maximum reduction in WCT achieved as a function of the number of nodes in the coarsened graphs is shown in \cref{fig:total_wct_reduction}.
-In hardware executions on the IonQ Forte QPU utilizing 36-node coarse graphs, we observed a WCT reduction of 12\% for the Drill model, with more modest improvements for the Impeller and SedanCar.
-Further benchmarks using the NVIDIA CUDA-Q/cuTensorNet MPS simulator yielded a maximum WCT reduction of 15\% for both the Drill and JetEngine models, approximately 10\% for the Impeller, and 7\% for the SedanCar.
+In hardware executions on the IonQ Forte QPU utilizing 36-node coarse graphs, we observed a WCT reduction of about 12\% for the Drill model, with more modest improvements for the Impeller and SedanCar.
+Further benchmarks using the NVIDIA CUDA-Q/cuTensorNet MPS simulator yielded a maximum WCT reduction of about 14.6\% for the Drill model, 13.8\% for the JetEngine model, 9.7\% for the Impeller model, and 5.9\% for the SedanCar model.
+A detailed table of wall-clock times for all instances is shown in Table~\ref{tab:wct_all}.

 Interestingly, a direct 1:1 correspondence between symbolic factorization merit figures (such as ``fill-in'' non-zeros and number of operations) and actual WCT was only observed for the single MPI rank SedanCar model execution.
 For the other simulations utilizing multiple MPI ranks, this relationship is complicated by parallel execution effects such as load balancing and network latency.
 The identification of a predictive mapping between merit figures and parallel runtime is reserved for future study of LS-DYNA's internal mechanisms.
 However, even with the inherent stochasticity discussed in \cref{subsec:merit-factor-eval}, the cumulative data demonstrate a discernible trend: total WCT improves as the number of nodes of the coarsened graph increases.
 This provides strong evidence that further gains may be realized as higher-quality quantum hardware enables the processing of even larger coarsened graphs.